totoro642/google-cloud-java/docs/endpoint.md

 - [Universe Domain](universe_domain.md): googleapis.com
 - Port: 443

+Service Name doesn't have a default value.
+This is different for each cloud service.

 ## Configuring a Specific Endpoint
 There are two ways to configure the endpoint in Java Client Libraries.

-Configuring the endpoint will update the entire endpoint value.
+Configuring the endpoint will update the *entire* endpoint value.
 Currently, you cannot change the individual sections of the endpoint (i.e. set the scheme or port value individually).

 Note: You may configure the [Universe Domain](universe_domain.md) in a separate Setter.